matthiasn/talk-transcripts/Hickey_Rich/SimplicityMatters.md

 Prolog has this problem versus Datalog.

-Another interesting thing that we see in our programs all of the time.
+Another interesting thing we see in our programs all of the time.
 Just calls that are chained together.
 A calls B, calls C, calls D.
 That is an ordered list where the order matters.
 That system is going to be harder to change than one that says: A takes whatever it